Lucy Li

 Lucy Li (born October 1, 2002) is an American professional golfer.
-She currently holds records as the youngest qualifier for the U.S. Women's Amateur and the U.S. Women's Open.
+She holds records as the youngest qualifier for the U.S. Women's Amateur and the U.S. Women's Open, at 11, in 2014.
 She is the second-youngest qualifier for the U.S. Women's Amateur Public Links, and the youngest ever to advance to match play in that event.
 Li was an age group winner at the inaugural Masters Drive, Chip, and Putt Championship in Augusta, Georgia.
-As of 2014, she is a student of Jim McLean.
+As of 2014, she was a student of Jim McLean.